Ned Stark Lives! Part 2 Chapter 1 Jon

 "Yes, corn, I know," he said sleepily as he crawled out of his bed and threw a handful of corn on the table from a sack he kept on a shelf.
 The crow leaped to the table and was soon picking up the kernels and gobbling them down.

 An hour later Jon had eaten and was on the Wall, making sure the night shift men were well and the day shift men were all in place.
-An hour later a patrol came in from the east, three men Jon had sent out two days earlier to inspect the Wall for ten leagues distance to make sure the wildlings were making no attempts to climb it.
+An hour later a patrol came in from the east, three men Jon had sent out over three days earlier to inspect the Wall for ten leagues distance to make sure the wildlings were making no attempts to climb it.
 They were stiff with cold and lack of sleep and reported they found no signs of anyone trying to climb the Wall.
 Jon sent them below to get some food and rest.

 Not ten minutes later came the long sound of a horn blowing from somewhere down in Castle Black.
 Jon and Grenn and Pyp and the others on duty ran to the edge of the Wall and looked down and waited.
 And waited.
 But no more blasts came from the horn.